blackjetrock/Casio-fx-202p-info/README.md

 (FA) = K 1234 : ANS (FA)

 Where (FA) is the code for memory 10 (F1 is the code for 1, FA is the code for 10).
-When run this works, the memory number is displayed a s alarge lower case r as in the code for SUB#
+When run this works, the memory number is displayed a s alarge lower case r as in the code for SUB#.